launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/c-c--client-side-sdk.md

 The C / C++ SDK supports Windows and POSIX environments (Linux, OSX, BSD).
 The networking library `libcurl` is a universal dependency.
 <Callout intent="alert">
-  <Callout.Title>For use in desktop / embedded client applications</Callout.Title>
+  <CalloutTitle>For use in desktop / embedded client applications</CalloutTitle>
-   <Callout.Description>The LaunchDarkly C / C++ SDK is designed primarily for use in *single user* desktop and embedded applications.
+   <CalloutDescription>The LaunchDarkly C / C++ SDK is designed primarily for use in *single user* desktop and embedded applications.
 It follows the client-side LaunchDarkly model for single-user contexts (much like our mobile or JavaScript SDKs)-- a network call must be made to change user contexts, so changing users should be infrequent.
 It is not intended for use in multi-user systems such as web servers.
 Learn more about our [client-side and server-side SDKs](./client-side-and-server-side).
-For using LaunchDarkly in C / C++ server-side applications, refer to our [C / C++ server-side SDK](./c-server-sdk-reference).</Callout.Description>
+For using LaunchDarkly in C / C++ server-side applications, refer to our [C / C++ server-side SDK](./c-server-sdk-reference).</CalloutDescription>
 </Callout>

 ## Getting started